baikeshen/CarND-LaneLines-P1/writeup_template.md

-Make x range for right/left lines, eliminate out of range lines Calculated average x and y position of right and left line, deleted too far away points/lines Sorted by x value with descendant order and screen out over bounding points/lines In order to reduce jitter of lines, I further have following strategy:
+Make x range for right/left lines, eliminate out of range lines Calculated average x and y position of right and left line, deleted too far away points/lines Sorted by x value with descendant order and screen out over bounding points/lines

-After above screening process, re-calculated average x and y position of right and left line.
-I memorized every average x and y position and average each frame of movie.
-To avoid sometime, there are too few lines in some occasion, I will check average x and y position is not too far away from history-average x/y position.
-Memorized every average slope of left/right lines.
-Eliminate some over tilted average slope in some too few lines occasion.
-My strategy to draw the single final left/right line:

-Try to find the maximum 2 x value points and average them to be a start right point.
-Minimum 2 x value points to be a start left point.
-If the start point of left/right line is too high for some dot line occasion, I will extrapolate it with history average slope
-End point of a single line is average x and y position of each point of left/right line.
-I will also filter out some average point that is too far away from history average point.

 ![alt text][image1]